Admissions Standards and Procedures

 Applications for admission, including ALL of the materials below, should be received by:

-- December 1 for Counseling PhD applications and
+- December 1 for both Cognitive and Counseling PhD applications.

 Applicants will receive email confirmation once their application is complete.